19 Career Options After Learning Japanese

 16. Blogging about Japan & Japanese

-Do you understand Japan and its related things well and have a flair for superb writing?
+Do you understand Japan and related topics well, and do you have a flair for superb writing?

 In that case, you could earn a living as a freelance blogger.